arjunmahajanmech/OpenVaultFiles/CONTRIBUTE.md

     - In the textbox that appears, type the folder name followed by `/`.
     - Example: `25710-ArmCadV1/`
     - A new textbox should automatically appear.
+    - Make sure that there are no spaces in the name of your folder or any of your files.
+If there are, it may break your post.
 3. Do not click out of this text box.
 We will tell you what to put here in the next step.

 ---